brettephillips/DatabaseAppDevelopment/README.md

 	* The amount of damage a creature can endure when combat occurs.
 * Type
 	* Creature, Enchantment, Instant, Sorcery, Artifact, Planeswalker, Tribal, Land.

+### Refactoring
+we spent a lot of time on refactoring.
+The refactoring that took place is mainly involving management's decision to change our DBMS.
+Originally, we had decided to use SQLite3, but due to changing requirements, we had to switch to PostgreSQL.
+Since our code was very abstract, it did not take long to implement the new database.
+During this process, we also decided to refactor certain aspects of the code by extracting repeated code and putting the repeated code into methods.
+As a result, our code looks cleaner and is easier to read.

+In addition, we decided to use AJAX to send POST data to our endpoints instead of HTML forms.
+This allows us more flexibility when sending data to the main controller.
+Based on the response from the controller, we are able to provide the user with a more seamless interaction with the application as well as have more options for error handling on the controller.